Online Spring Support Group

 Followed by small-group breakout session.

-Sixth Session: Walking with Aging Parents and the Loss of a Parent as an ACOD: "But this I will call to mind; therefore I will hope: The Lord’s acts of mercy are not exhausted, his compassion is not spent" (Lam 3:21-22)
+Sixth Session: Walking with Aging Parents and the Loss of a Parent as an ACOD: "But this I will call to mind; therefore I will hope: The Lord’s acts of mercy are not exhausted, his compassion is not spent."
+(Lam 3:21-22)

-Wednesday, April 9, 2026, 8:15-10:00 PM EST
+Thursday, April 9, 2026, 8:15-10:00 PM EST

 Speakers: Kelly Breaux and Barbara Duszak